chris-lovejoy/youtube-titles-and-transcripts/reproduce/README.md

-# Reproducible pipeline for YouTube-Titles-and-Transcripts
+# Reproducible pipeline for YouTube Titles and Transcripts

 To create the full (1.2M) dataset, follow the instructions in the creating_dataset ipynb file.